nklabs/libnklabs/doc/nkchecked.md

 ```

-This module implements a single file store in flash memory.
-The file is
+This module implements a simple single file store in flash memory.
+This is
+useful for cases where a full filesystem is not needed.
+It is used by
+nkdbase to locate the serialized database in flash memory.
+It is also used
+by nkymodem to locate the transferred file into flash memory.

-stored along with a small header in a contiguous range of memory accessible
+The file is stored along with a small header in a contiguous range of memory
-via the given flash_read, flash_erase and flash_write functions.
+accessible via the given flash_read, flash_erase and flash_write functions.
+The header holds the exact file size and a CRC of contents of the file.
+The
+header is written only when the file is closed.
+The CRC is checked when the
+file is opened for reading, to give assurance that the file is valid.
+In
+particular, it will detect the case of a power failure occurring between
+open is called and close has completed.

 When nk_checked_read_open is called, the CRC of the file is verified.
 The
 CRC of the file is computed and compared with the CRC saved in the file's